 A Factory Worker in a Chemical Processing Plant may

 - Monitor pumps, valves, and gages to regulate the flow of liquids and air.

 - Mark and tag identification on parts of the boilers and steamers to indicate the ones requiring maintenance or replacement.

-- Dump materials such as organic chemicals and raw materials into machine hoppers before mixing and processing takes place.
+- Dump materials such as organic chemicals and raw materials into machine hoppers before mixing and processing take place.

 - Mix raw materials according to specified procedures or formulas before extrusion and extraction are to begin.

 - Record information of products tested, meter readings on machinery, and dates and times of processing activities.